-The Pole Core and Pole Shoes are fixed to the magnetic frame or yoke by
+The Pole Core and Pole Shoes are fixed to the magnetic frame or yoke by bolts.

-	bolts.
 Since the poles, project inwards they are called salient poles.
 Each pole core has a curved surface.
-Usually, the pole core and shoes

-	are made of thin cast steel or wrought iron laminations which are

-	riveted together under hydraulic pressure.
-The poles are laminated to

-	reduce the Eddy Current loss.
+Usually, the pole core and shoes are made of thin cast steel or wrought iron laminations which are riveted together under hydraulic pressure.
+The poles are laminated to reduce the Eddy Current loss.

-	The figure of pole core and pole shoe are shown below.
+The figure showing the pole core and pole shoe is represented below:

 - It supports the field or exciting coils.

 - They spread out the magnetic flux over the armature periphery more uniformly.